zepp/SimpleMVP/README.md

 If view has a menu then `getMenuId()` method should be overridden to provide menu ID.

 `onStateChanged` method is called when new state is received.
 Views appearance is updated in this method, e.g. controls are enabled or disabled, text is changed and so on.
 Some views or adapters do not need to be updated so frequently. `onFirstStateChange` method is preferable in such case because it is called only once when view becomes ready.
-Both methods invocation is affected by view's lifecycle so if view is paused for example then methods are not invoked but queued to be called later when view becomes ready.
+Both methods invocation is affected by view's lifecycle so if view is paused, for example, then methods are not invoked but queued to be called later when view becomes ready.
 View becomes ready when it is resumed and menu is inflated if it has one so it is safe to update menu items from both methods.

 Also `onFirstStateChange` method is a safe place to setup listeners and watchers.
 There are several ways to do it:

 * using `getMvpListener()` method
 * using `newTextWatcher()`, `newQueryTextListener()`, `newOnPageChangeListener()` methods

-`getMvpListener()` method returns unified listener that is suitable for the most cases.
+`getMvpListener()` method returns unified listener that is suitable for most cases.
 It handles clicks, checks and so on (see details in `MvpListener` interface declaration).

 `newTextWatcher()` creates watcher that handles text changes of `EditText` view. `newQueryTextListener()` creates listener that handles `SearchView` text change. `newOnPageChangeListener()` creates listener that handles page selection of `ViewPager`.
 All these listeners and watcher are implicitly unregistered when view is stopped.